cemreefe/cemreefe.github.io/source/posts/2024/05/07/deploying-flask-app-to-vercel.md

 P.S.
 Your `index.py` will be able to import packages as if it was at the root in this structure.
 No code changes required for this directory structure change.

-And package.json looks like the following:
+And package.json looks like the following, and sets the node.js version to be used by Vercel.
+Vercel has a few supported versions, go to their documentation to see which versions are supported.

 ```
 {